xcart/xcart-docs/_pages/kb_en/modules/xc4_to_xc5_migration_wizard/using_the_xc4_to_xc5_migration_wizard.md

     That will take you to the next step of the wizard - "3.
 Check".

 4. Using the connection details provided at the previous step, your X-Cart 5 store tries to connect to the specified X-Cart 4 database.
 Provided that the connection details have been specified correctly, at the third step of the wizard ("3.
-Check") you should be able to see a summary of information that X-Cart 5 could obtain regarding your X-Cart 4 store:
+Check") you should be able to see a summary of information that X-Cart 5 was able to obtain regarding the data migratable from your X-Cart 4 store:
      ![xc5_mw_step3_1.png]({{site.baseurl}}/attachments/ref_Ah935naM/xc5_mw_step3_1.png)

+    The "Images size" item shows the amount of space taken by the X-Cart 4 store images (in Mbytes).
+If you are going to migrate the images, be sure to check that you have a sufficient amount of disk space on your X-Cart 5 store hosting for them.

     Click **Continue** to proceed.
     ![xc5_mw_step3_2.png]({{site.baseurl}}/attachments/ref_Ah935naM/xc5_mw_step3_2.png)